SOlaCoder005/coca-women-wellness/README.md

 Idea 2: Create a library page that hosts literary resources.

 - Implementation: An additional page on the website would be labelled ‘Library’ and the page can provide downloadable documents.
-The documents would provide specific mindfulness techniques, such as [EFT tapping](https://www.healthline.com/health/eft-tapping).
+The documents would provide specific mindfulness techniques, such as [EFT tapping](https://www.healthline.com/health/eft-tapping) (Legg, 2018).

 ## 5. Technologies Used